Iran investigation says Ukrainian airliner was on fire before crash

 The initial assessment of Western intelligence agencies was that the plane had suffered a technical malfunction and had not been brought down by a missile, five security sources - three Americans, one European and the Canadian - who asked not to be named, told Reuters.

-In Kiev, Ukraine's President Volodymyr Zelenskiy said the government was considering several possible causes of the plane crash.
+Ukrainian investigators into the crash include experts who participated in the investigation into the 2014 shooting down of Malaysian Airlines flight MH17, Danylov said

+The Malaysian airliner was shot down on July 17, 2014, over territory held by pro-Russian separatists in eastern Ukraine as it was flying from Amsterdam to Kuala Lumpur, killing all 298 people on board.

-In a television statement, Zelenskiy asked people to refrain from speculation, conspiracy theories and hasty evaluations regarding the crash.
+In a television statement, Ukraine's President Volodymyr earlier asked people to refrain from speculation, conspiracy theories and hasty evaluations regarding the crash.
 He also declared Thursday a day of national mourning.

 He said that he would speak by telephone with the Iranian president to step up cooperation into finding out the reason for the crash.

-Countries recognised as participants in the investigation should nominate who they wish to be involved, the Iranian report said, while saying Ukrainian experts would take part.
+Countries recognised as participants in the investigation should nominate who they wish to be involved, the Iranian report said.

 As the country where the plane was designed and built, the United States is usually allowed to be accredited under a UN-administered convention but neither side has said whether US investigators will be dispatched to Iran.